 Add the berbere, turmeric, cumin, ground cardamom seeds, garlic and ginger.
 Carry on cooking and stirring for another minute.

-Add red lentils, pour in 400ml of boiling water.
+Add red lentils, and pour in 400ml of boiling water.
 Cover with a lid and leave to simmer for 15 minutes, stirring occasionally.

 Add the chopped tomatoes and cook for another 4-5 minutes to soften the tomatoes slightly.